gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

   Administrator will have to be a member of it in order to have access to it via another project's build.

-- **External users**: CI builds created by external users will have access only to projects to which user has at least reporter access.
+- **External users**: CI builds created by [external users][ext] will have access only to projects to which user has at least reporter access.
 This rules out accessing all internal projects by default,

 This allows us to make the CI and permission system more trustworthy.
 Let's consider the following scenario: